 Coaching and corrective-action tactics create a balance between controlling and empowering.
 Where corrective action requires a more controlling approach—best used for very simple tasks or severe consequences for failure—coaching focuses on empowering the individual, or guiding him or her to even higher levels of performance by creating an environment characterized by motivation and collaboration.

-JOIN THE WEBINAR: Coaching vs. Corrective Action
+Related Webinar: Coaching vs. Corrective Action